In the quest for quality tones, I think guitarists often overlook reverb pedals.

 This is a 2 in 1 Reverb and Tremolo pedal built to emulate the features of American made amps of the 1960s and 70s.

 The focus of this pedal – arguably even more so than the Fender Marine Layer Reverb – is on vintage tones.

 There are 3 tremolo settings and another 3 reverb settings and all of these are linked with a particular year during which that style of reverb or tremolo came to eminence.

 All of these individual sounds can be controlled by the various dials on the pedal.
 This, in addition to the fact that you can run each side of the pedal independently or at the same time, gives you a whole range of different tonal possibilities.

 Visually, the Polara is one of the coolest looking reverb pedals on the market.
-It will look amazing on any pedal board.
 So if you care about the aesthetics of your pedal board, then you can’t go wrong with the Polara.